University of Victoria

 University of the Basque Country

-María del Pilar García Mayo is Professor of English Language and Linguistics at the University of the Basque Country (Spain) and Director of the research group Language and Speech (www.laslab.org).
+María del Pilar García Mayo is Full Professor of English Language and Linguistics at the University of the Basque Country (Spain) and Honorary Professor at University College London (UK).
+She is the director of the research group Language and Speech (www.laslab.org).
 One of the strands in her research is grounded in generative linguistic theory and focuses on second and third language acquisition, specifically on various aspects of English grammatical structure in bilingual Basque-Spanish speakers.
 A second line of research delves into cognitive-interactionist theory, examining the impact of conversational interactions on language development in low-input, foreign language settings.

 Heidelberg University